galcohavy10/bitter/README.md

 │                        │       │                        │       │                        │
 └────────────────────────┘       └────────────────────────┘       └────────────────────────┘
 </pre>
-This updated diagram provides more details about the technologi
+This updated diagram provides more details about the technologies that interact with one another.

 **Installation Prerequisites**
     Node.js (version 14 or higher)